ayomawdb/kbase.ayoma.me/docs/os/windows/privilege-escalation.md

 - `GPP` allows for configuration of Domain-attached machines via `group policy`.
 - GPPs are stored in the `SYSVOL` share, which is world-readable to authenticated users.
 - Domain machines periodically reach out and authenticate to the Domain Controller utilizing the Domain credentials of the `logged-in user` and pull down policies.
-- Group Policies for account management are stored on the Domain Controller in `Groups.xml` files buried in the `SYSVOL` folder
+- Group Policies for account management are stored on the Domain Controller in `Groups.xml` files buried in the `SYSVOL` folder (`\\Domain\SYSVOL\<DOMAIN>\Policies`)
 - `cpassword` is used to set passwords for the Local Administrator account.
-- Password is AES encrypted using a published key: [https://msdn.microsoft.com/en-us/library/Cc422924.aspx](https://msdn.microsoft.com/en-us/library/Cc422924.aspx)
+- Password is AES-256 encrypted using a published key: [https://msdn.microsoft.com/en-us/library/Cc422924.aspx](https://msdn.microsoft.com/en-us/library/Cc422924.aspx)
 - Metasploit: `post/windows/gather/credentials/gpp`
 - PowerSploit: https://github.com/PowerShellMafia/PowerSploit/blob/master/Exfiltration/Get-GPPPassword.ps1
+- `Get-DecryptedPassword` to decrypt the AES encryption

 Decrypt encrypted password:
 ```